ywinnie14/Java/README.md

 ------------------------------------------------------------------------

-PROJECT TITLE: Java Assignment - SpaceZ. <br>
+PROJECT TITLE:Search for Scheduled Events<br>
 PURPOSE OF PROJECT: Console App reading text files.<br>
 VERSION or DATE: 2019 June.<br>
 HOW TO START THIS PROJECT: Start from the Menu class.<br>